hack101/AwesomePython/README.md

 This list includes `int`, `bool`, `str`, `float`, `list`, `dict`, `set`, and `tuple`, which are used for typecasting.

-We already saw the `sum` funtion in one of the above challenges, (this function sums all the elements of a list).
+We already saw the `sum` function in one of the above challenges, (this function sums all the elements of a list).
 We'll go over a few other useful built-in functions now!

 - `len`: returns a length of a list, set, tuple, string, or dictionary